ttscoff/howzit_old/README.md

 - Sets iTerm 2 marks on topic titles for navigation when paging is disabled
 - Inside of git repositories, howzit will work from subdirectories, assuming build notes are in top level of repo
 - Templates for easily including repeat tasks
+- Grep topics for pattern and choose from matches

 ## Getting Started